-Client screening, examination, evaluation, diagnosis, prognosis, and intervention are considered within the context of a variety of neurological and associated orthopedic diagnoses seen throughout the lifespan.
+This course focuses on the screening, examination, evaluation, diagnosis, prognosis and physical therapy interventions for conditions which may cause impairments and functional limitations in the lower extremities and spine.
 This is the second in a series of two courses.
 Content is presented in lecture/lab format.